ItaiAxelrad/remote-sensing/posts/raster-classification.md

 ## 6 6 wetland
 ```

 This `data.frame` represents a lookup table for the raster we just loaded.
-The $ID column corresponds to the values taken on by the lulc raster, and the $Class column describes the LULC classes assigned.
+The `\$ID` column corresponds to the values taken on by the LULC raster, and the `\$Class` column describes the LULC classes assigned.
 In R it is possible to add an attribute table to a raster.
-In order to do this, we need to coerce the raster values to a factor from an integer and add a raster attribute table.
+To do this, we need to coerce the raster values to a factor from an integer and add a raster attribute table.

 ```r
 lulc <- as.factor(lulcGewata)